byt3hx/byt3hx/README.md

 # About Me

 My name is Chan, but other people known me as bytehx on Twitter.
 I'm an infosec and programming enthusiast, especially interested in security.
 Over the past five years, I have participated in various cybersecurity events and competitions.
 Recently, I have been doing Bug Bounty Hunting, Security Research, and developing tools to contribute to the community.
 By day, I work as a Senior Penetration Tester, and in my free time, I focus on bug hunting across various platforms.
+Please reach out through bytehx@wearehackerone.com for private invite.

 # Certifcations